 Note: cash filter is applied to funds total value including dividend/split adjustments.

 Click Button to Load Fund into 'Cash Ticker' Entry:

-Enter the cash ticker you would like to use, one entry per line
+Enter the cash ticker you would like to use:

 The ratio of two funds indicates their relative performance.
 When ratio rises the stock fund is doing well, when the ratio falls the stock fund is doing poorly compared to the cash fund.

 How often the backtester checks the moving average condition.